Things to do in London in 5 days

 Harry Potter Tour

 The last part of the tour is dedicated especially for fans of the Harry Potter saga.
-London offers some of the best Harry Potter tours, as well as the chance to visit the Harry Potter exhibition at Warner Studios.
+London offers some of the best Harry Potter tours, plus you can visit the great Harry Potter exhibition at Warner Studios.

 Among all of them, the one that shows the most famous locations of the Harry Potter films, from the famous platform 9 and ¾ of King's Cross Station to the Leaky Cauldron (located in Borough Market), can be very interesting.